mongodb/docs/source/gridfs.rst

 :py:meth:`~gridfs.GridFS.get` returns a file-like object, so we get the file's contents by calling :py:meth:`~gridfs.grid_file.GridOut.read`.

-In addition to putting a :py:class`str` as a GridFS file, we can also put any file-like object (an object with a :py:meth:`read` method).
+In addition to putting a :py:class:`str` as a GridFS file, we can also put any file-like object (an object with a :py:meth:`read` method).
 GridFS will handle reading the file in chunk-sized segments automatically.
 We can also add additional attributes to the file as